This document will teach you how to generate, email, and edit documents.

 This guide is intended for an end-user experience.
 If you would like to learn how to use the template editor and leverage advanced S-Docs features to create high-quality templates, please refer to the S-Docs Developer's Guide and the S-Docs Cookbook.

 If you would like to review the setup and configuration for S-Docs, please refer to the S-Docs Quick Install & Config Guide, which will teach you how to create a template, add the S-Docs button to your object record, and email a basic document.

 In this guide, we will discuss how you can use S-Docs to create documents for a Salesforce object.
 This object can be a standard object or a custom object; all it requires is that your S-Docs Developer has set up templates and S-Docs buttons for your object.

-Go to an object that meets the above criteria, and then go to any record you would like to generate documents for.
-As an example, we selected the Contact object, and we will generate documents for the Paul Allen Contact record.
-Click the “S-Docs” button at the top of your page.
+Navigate to an object that meets the above criteria, and then go to any record you would like to generate documents for.
+In our example, we selected the "Contact" object, and we will generate documents for the Paul Allen Contact record.
+Once you get to your contact record, click the S-Docs button at the top of your page.

-If you are testing S-Docs in a sandbox org and emails are not being delivered, you should check Settings > Email Administration > Deliverability, and check that "Access to Send Email" is set to "All email".
-By default, salesforce turns off outbound email access when a sandbox is created to reduce the risk of inadvertently sending emails to contacts during development and testing.
-Be aware that this change effects the entire sandbox and not just S-Docs.
+If you are testing S-Docs in a sandbox org and emails are not being delivered, you should check Settings > Email Administration > Deliverability, and check that "Access to Send Email" is set to "All email."
+By default, Salesforce turns off outbound email access when a sandbox is created to reduce the risk of inadvertently sending emails to contacts during development and testing.
+Be aware that this change affects the entire sandbox and not just S-Docs.

 After generating or emailing documents, you will return to the page for the record you just generated documents for.